tommaso-borgato/helloworld-mdb/README.md

     </socket-binding-group>
 ```

-And the following Servlet and MDB (note NO `jms.queue.` prefix is present anywhere):
+And the following Servlet and MDB (note NO `jms.queue.` prefix is present anywhere - not in the servlet nor in the MDB):

 ```
 @WebServlet("/HelloWorldMDBServletClient")